EU argues over next steps after bank supervisor

 A diplomat reporting from the chamber said Van Rompuy told the heads of state and government that a single banking supervisor would be ineffective if there was not rapid agreement on a mechanism for resolving failing banks.

-European Central Bank President Mario Draghi urged the leaders to speed up reforms of labour markets, pension and welfare systems and liberalise services, without easing fiscal discipline.
+European Central Bank President Mario Draghi urged the leaders to speed up reforms of labor markets, pension and welfare systems and liberalize services, without easing fiscal discipline.

 "If in this context the world sees that governments loosen policy, we will quickly lose credibility," he was quoted as saying.